DoKu88/kinect_segmentation/README.md

 This repository is for the Kinect V2 sensor and inputs a point cloud and outputs via ROS nodes a segmented point cloud and an image representation of this segmented point cloud, projected on the xy plane.
+Look at the rostopics: /cloud and /segmented_im for segmented cloud and images respectively.

 Note that we crop part of the point cloud to run our segmentation on since we're only interested in a small part of the image.